 top of page

-Emotional Change Work - What is it?
+Subconscious Change Work - What is it?

-Resolving past experiences and the negative emotion stored therein is different from rationalising them.
+Resolving past experiences and the negative emotion stored therein, is different from rationalising them.
 You often hear people say they "I have dealt with that" but this is likely to be just rationalisation occurring in the cognitive part of our mind.
-Unless change has occurred in the subconscious too, we have never truly dealt with the issue.
-In an effort to move on from tough emotional events, we eventually rationalise the.
-We use different perspectives, insights from others, natural wisdom that comes with age and greater experience to do this.
-Loss is one we all learn to rationalise because we have to but the weight can still remain and things may be left unsaid.
+Unless change or resolution has occurred in the subconscious too, we have never truly dealt with the issue.

 We often rationalise past experiences like bullying by saying, "The bullies were just bullied themselves" and "We were all just children", "They can't bully me now" etc. etc. but the emotion we stored then may well still be felt if we revisit the memories and the beliefs we created around ourself at that time (and then subsequently strengthened later) in most cases still remain.
 If they do, it remains unresolved and will lower our performance, most often outside our conscious awareness, until we change that.